 In the case of nitrogen, you can have too much of a good thing.
 An excess of nitrogen in the soil is harmful to the ground and makes a harsh environment for your grass to thrive.
-It is much easier to add nitrogen than to remove an excess of the nutrient, so make sure you conduct a proper soil test.
-Checking your soil's nitrogen content is vital before applying a type of fertilizer.
+Aim to deliver 3-4 lbs of nitrogen/1000 sq. ft. of lawn per growing season.
+Adjust as necessary based on the response of your lawn.

 Remember to assess your soil needs seasonally so you can apply the right blend of fertilizers and avoid overexposing your lawn to certain nutrients.
-Too much phosphorus in soil can cause stunted turf growth, so it is essential to pay close attention when maintaining grass care.
+Too much phosphorus in soil can cause stunted turf growth and phosphorous leaching into waterways, so it is essential to pay close attention when applying this nutrient.
 We offer phosphorus-free fertilizers, such as our 15-0-15 blend, if your soil contains an adequate amount of this nutrient.

 Consider testing your soil for phosphorus to ensure your soil has not too much and not too little, but an adequate amount of this nutrient.
 Let's learn about our third macronutrient, potassium, and how the lack of this nutrient in the soil can disturb your lawn health.